VRagments/iOS11webGL/README.md

 `python -m SimpleHTTPServer`

-Navigation to this address and test video playback.
+Navigate to this address and test video playback.

 The video will be played properly on: